Table of Contents

 What Does Alcohol Addiction Treatment Look Like?

 Alcohol recovery begins with the detox and withdrawal stage.
 The body must purge the toxins of alcohol from the body in order to clear the mind and stabilize physically and emotionally before entering treatment.
-Alcohol detox should only be undergone in a medically monitored environment where sometimes dangerous withdrawal symptoms can be adequately managed.
+Alcohol detox should only be undergone in a monitored environment where sometimes dangerous withdrawal symptoms can be adequately managed.

 The alcohol addiction treatment stage of recovery can last a month to a year, depending on the severity of the addiction.
 Most individuals spend 30-90 days in treatment, and the longer the better the outcome.
 Treatment consists of a variety of therapies and activities that work in tandem to help the individual change the addictive behaviors, as well as equip them with important recovery tools.